Revelation 19:20

 The character of the devil is revealed to

-us in Rev. 20:2 by the words that are used in reference to him.
-He is called
+us in Revelation 20:2 by the words that are used in reference to him.
+He is

-the Dragon, the Old Serpent, the Devil, and Satan.
-Rev. 20:3 says that he deceives
+called the Dragon, the Old Serpent, the Devil, and Satan.
+Revelation 20:3 says

-the nations.
-He is called a dragon to emphasize his violent and murderous
+that he deceives the nations.
+He is called a dragon to emphasize his violent

-beginning."
-If you are wise, you will understand the nature of this
+the beginning."
+If you are wise, you will understand the nature of

-world in which we live.
+this world in which we live.
 This is not a place of peace.
-It is a place where the
+It is a place where

 The devil is also called the old serpent.

-temptation, but deliver us from evil."
-We also must realize that
+us not into temptation, but deliver us from evil."
+We also must

-the devil is smarter than we are.
-He will outwit us unless we ask God for wisdom.
+realize that the devil is smarter than we are.
+He will outwit us unless we ask Jesus

 He is also called the Devil.
 The word "devil" means slanderer.
 He slanders the